cscott/prfun/README.md

 This package supplies them.
 It optionally loads a `Promise` implementation from [core-js], if there is not already a `Promise` implemention present.
+The `prfun` package also requires an implementation of `Object.setPrototypeOf`; it will attempt to load this from [core-js] if not already present.
+Implementations loaded from [core-js] do not pollute the global namespace.

 Portions of the API and test suite are borrowed from [bluebird], [when], and [q].

 ## Usage

+Unlike many other utility packages for `Promise`, `prfun` does not pollute the global namespace.
 By default `prfun` creates a `Promise` subclass, using ES6 semantics.
 This means you use it like:
 ```
 var Promise = require('prfun'); // subclasses global.Promise
 // note that global.Promise !== Promise after this point